airspot-dev/krules/OVERVIEW.md

 ### Rules
-**Rules** are grouped into **rulessets**.
-The rulessets are in fact the microservices that are deployed on the cluster and respond independently to specific events type and attributes thank to Knative's triggers.
-There are no particular constraints on the establishment of these triggers or on what events are to be received by a rulesset.
-The more granular the definition of the triggers and the corresponding rulessets will be, the more resilient the resulting system will be as each service, or better said, each rulesset, is scalable independently.
-Inside the rulesset we can have more rules each one subscribing to different event types (if captured by the triggers) and with different activation criteria based on the received payload.
+**Rules** are grouped into **rulesets**.
+The rulesets are in fact the microservices that are deployed on the cluster and respond independently to specific events type and attributes thank to Knative's triggers.
+There are no particular constraints on the establishment of these triggers or on what events are to be received by a ruleset.
+The more granular the definition of the triggers and the corresponding rulesets will be, the more resilient the resulting system will be as each service, or better said, each ruleset, is scalable independently.
+Inside the ruleset we can have more rules each one subscribing to different event types (if captured by the triggers) and with different activation criteria based on the received payload.
 Each rule, is always contextualized to a subject.

 Events can be produced outside or inside the cluster